 To put their breadth of knowledge to work, students gain intellectual and practical skills such as inquiry and analysis, creative and critical thinking, written and oral communication, scientific and quantitative literacy, and technological-information proficiencies.
-Students practice these skills in progressively challenging venues, mastering learning outcomes from a series of courses drawn from the following four sections: I, Communication and Critical Thinking; II, Foundations of Learning; III, American Institutions; and IV, Explorations of Human Experience.
-In order to acquire the skills required for advanced coursework within and across disciplines, student should complete the four sections sequentially.
+Students practice these skills in progressively challenging venues, mastering learning outcomes from a series of courses drawn from the following sections: I, Communication and Critical Thinking; II, Foundations of Learning; and IV, Explorations of Human Experience.
+In order to acquire the skills required for advanced coursework within and across disciplines, student should complete these sections sequentially.